CTFd/koth-agent/README.md

 Once the Docker instance is running, you can interact with the agent and example web application.

 The web application can be accessed in `http://<server ip address>:5000/`.
 And the agent can be accessed from two endpoints: `/status` and `/healthcheck`.
 For example, `http://<server ip address>:31337/status` and `http://<server ip address>:31337/healthcheck`.

-For more information about the agent's API, you can refer to this article: https://docs.ctfd.io/docs/custom-challenges/king-of-the-hill/redoc

 Try entering a text on the web application's input and submit it.